What you should know before working at a startup

 ● The focus changes wildly every day and there’s no consistency.
 Beware of any company which uses Agile terminology to explain away issues - ‘pivoting’ should just be ‘making a slight change’, not ‘changing the entire product’.

 ● There are long meetings with plenty of talking and ‘mind mapping’, but no resolutions are reached.

 ● New plans and ways of working are hastily drawn up and then forgotten the next day.

-● The company is not making money after several years, and has no plans to start charging for their product.
+● The company is not making money after several years and has no plans to start charging for its product.

 ● There’s a high staff turnover and absence is common.